 An OTSClient instance is initialized.
 For more information, see Initialize an OTSClient instance.

 A search index is created and the vector field is configured on the data table.
-For more information, see Create search indexes.
+For more information, see Create a search index.

 Usage notes